iOS/tvOS/macOS Client SDK

 - If you always want to wait for the latest values fetched from Statsig server, you should set this to 0 so we do not timeout the network request.

-- disableCurrentVCLogging: boolean, default false
+disableCurrentVCLogging: Bool, default

 - by default, any custom event your application logs with